Ixf1nity/ngrok-mc-impl/README.md

 # ngrok-mc-impl
-a efficient way of implementing NGROK into your minecraft server.
+an efficient way of implementing NGROK into your minecraft server.

 ## Installation
 1. Download the plugin jar from the latest Github Release.